-2.1 Initial workflow instances
+2.1.
+Initial workflow instances

 The design flow is a standardized description of the step by step design process for all digital design projects of a company.
 The initial workflow instances are derived from a workflow definition that follows that design flow.
-SciWay 2.0 the design flow of sci-worx describes the four highlevel phases of a project that consist of several sub-phases each:
+Sci-worx' design flow SciWay 2.0 describes the four high-level phases of a project that consist of several sub-phases each: